CSF total protein

 You may have this test to help diagnose:

-- Inflammation of nerves
+- Inflammation of the central nervous system

 - Guillain-Barré syndrome